Learned Hand

-Hand possessed a gift for the English language, and his writings are admired as legal literature.
+Hand's writings are admired as legal literature.
 He rose to fame outside the legal profession in 1944 during World War II after giving a short address in Central Park that struck a popular chord in its appeal for tolerance.
 During a period when a hysterical fear of subversion divided the nation, Hand was viewed as a liberal defender of civil liberties.
 A collection of Hand's papers and addresses, published in 1952 as The Spirit of Liberty, sold well and won him new admirers.
 Even after he criticized the civil-rights activism of the Warren Court, Hand retained his popularity.

 Hand is also remembered as a pioneer of modern approaches to statutory interpretation.
 His decisions in specialist fields—such as patents, torts, admiralty law, and antitrust law—set lasting standards for craftsmanship and clarity.
 On constitutional matters, he was both a political progressive and an advocate of judicial restraint.
 He believed in the protection of free speech and in bold legislation to address social and economic problems.
-He argued that the United States Constitution does not empower courts to overrule the legislation of elected bodies, except in extreme circumstances.
+He argued that the United States Constitution does not empower courts to overrule the legislation of elected bodies except in extreme circumstances.
 Instead, he advocated the "combination of toleration and imagination that to me is the epitome of all good government".
 As of 2004, Hand had been quoted more often by legal scholars and by the Supreme Court of the United States than any other lower-court judge.